jiawei-95/jiawei-95.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a second-year PhD student supervised by Scientia Associate Professor [Yulei Sui](https://yuleisui.github.io) at School of Computer Science and Engineering, University of New South Wales.
+I'm a third-year PhD student supervised by Scientia Associate Professor [Yulei Sui](https://yuleisui.github.io) at School of Computer Science and Engineering, University of New South Wales.

 My research interests include static analysis and formal verification, particularly focusing on the verification of deep neural networks (DNNs).